NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 crawlspace - vented
 crawlspace - unvented
 garage
-other housing unit              Conditioned space of an adjacent attached housing unit.
+other housing unit              E.g., conditioned space of an adjacent unit or corridor.
 Same as conditioned space. other heated space              Heated multifamily space (e.g., shared laundry or equipment.)
 Average of conditioned space and outside; minimum of 68F. other multifamily buffer space  Unconditioned multifamily space (e.g., enclosed unheated stairwell).
 Average of conditioned space and outside; minimum of 50F. other non-freezing space        Non-freezing multifamily space (e.g., parking garage ceiling).
 Floats with outside; minimum of 40F.